Portree Lifeboat Station: History

 With the station now permanently established, it was essential to provide a lifeboat house, with crew facilities, a workshop, and changing rooms and showers.
 A building on Portree Pier formerly operated by 'Moray Fish' was found to be an ideal location, and after suitable conversion work, was opened in 1994.

 7 June 1996 would see the arrival of Portree's first new lifeboat.
-The lifeboat cost £1,175,000, and was funded from the bequest of the late Mr Stanley Watson Barker, former Town Clerk for Barking and Dagenham, together with legacies from Mr Jack R Blaxland and Mrs Eileen Arabian.
+The lifeboat cost £1,175,000, and was funded from the bequest of the late Mr Stanley Watson Barker, former town clerk for Barking and Dagenham, together with legacies from Mr Jack R. Blaxland and Mrs Eileen Arabian.
 At a ceremony on 11 June 1997, the lifeboat was duly named 14-16 Stanley Watson Barker (ON 1214).

 In 2021, Portree Lifeboat Station celebrated their 30th anniversary.
 In that time, Portree lifeboat had launched 520 times, helped 462 people, and saved 18 lives.
 Two crew members from the original crew from 1991, Hamish Corrigall and John Nicolson, also celebrated 30 years service, as coxswain and mechanic respectively.

+At 13:59 on 18 April 2026, the new All-weather lifeboat, 13-59 Peter and Mary (ON 1366), arrived at Portree.
+After a period of crew training, she will replace the lifeboat, 14-16 Stanley Watson Barker (ON 1214), which has been on station at Portree for 30 years.

+13-59 Peter and Mary (ON 1366) was formally placed on service at 13:59 on Monday 1 June 2026.